core-api/core-api/docs/tools-and-resources/command-line-client.md

 The command line client allows you to interact with Core API services from the console.

-The client includes commands for retrieving, displaying and interacting with Core API services, as well as additional functionality, including:
+The client includes commands for retrieving, displaying and interacting with various services, including HAL, JSON HyperSchema, and Core JSON.

+It includes a rich set of functionality, including:

 * History.
 Navigate backwards and forwards through a document history.
 * Credentials.
 Associate Authorization headers with given domains.